 If you’re considering becoming a truck owner operator, there are several factors and details that need to be weighed before you make a final decision.

 At some point in most truckers’ lives, they’ve thought of getting their own rig and hitting the road as an independent services owner operator.
 However, many are left wondering, “what do I need to do to become an owner operator?”

 Whether it’s because you have an entrepreneurial spirit or you’ve had enough as a general transportation company driver, the road to becoming an owner operator is filled with privileges offset by a ton of responsibility.

 What is an Owner Operator?

-Before we discuss how to become an owner operator truck driver, let’s first define what exactly it is and where it fits in the world of trucking.
+Before we provide information on how to become an owner operator truck driver, let’s first define what exactly it is and where it fits in the world of trucking.

 As a truck owner operator, you are essentially creating your own business and are your own employee.
-You build relationships, forge contracts, and execute jobs with trucking companies in need of back-office support.
+You build relationships with customers, sign contracts, and execute jobs with trucking companies, serving as a temporary hired member of their team.

 With your own (or leased) rig, you maintain your own equipment, insurance, and any overhead related to business operations as part of your service.
 However, while you have this burden, you’re also given the freedom to accept or decline jobs at your discretion, and you answer only to clients you’ve signed a contract with.